devfep/java/README.md

 ## Cinema Room Manager
 A CL application that helps manage a cinema theatre: sell tickets, check available seats, see sales statistics, and more.
 https://github.com/devfep/hyperskill-CinemaRoomManager

+## Cinema Room REST Service (IN-PROGRESS)
+In this project, you will create a simple Spring REST service that will help you manage a small movie theatre.
+Handle HTTP requests in controllers, create services and respond with JSON objects.
+Make good use of Spring and write a REST service that can show the available seats, sell and refund tickets, and display the statistics of your venue.
+Pass me the popcorn, please! https://hyperskill.org/projects/189